Dentistry for Kids: What the Tooth Fairy Won’t Tell You

 - Braces, spacers and other orthodontics might be necessary to help your child’s mouth grow in the healthiest shape.

-Dr. Sevey & Dr. Atwell in Bangor provides professional dental care for kids of all ages.
+Dr. Sevey & Dr. Sigwart in Bangor provides professional dental care for kids of all ages.
 Make an appointment for your child today to invest in millions of smiles to come.